hohmlearning/Semantic_Segmentation/README.md

 The total amount of data consists of 72 annotated images.
 After the convergence of the network, the performance is tested on 5 reserved images.
 The residual 67 images are used for training and validation.
 The data is imagewise independent.
 In addition, it was assumed that the distribution of information was identical across all images.
 Therefore, a split is performed for training and validation, categorizing 70% and 30% of the 67 images for training and validation, respectively.
 In addition to the limited amount of data, the data is negatively imbalanced.
 About 4.3% of the training and validation data pixels consist of metallic particles; the remaining 95.7% contain the background, support, or carbon-coated copper net.

-## Unveiling the Foundations of Model Training: Strategies and Theories in Transfer Learning
+## Model Training Foundations: Transfer Learning Strategies

 In transfer learning, the network is initially trained on a large dataset and then applied to a similar problem with less data [[15](#references)].
 This approach is advantageous when the features learned from the large dataset can effectively represent the data in the new, smaller dataset [[15](#references)].
 Particularly in cases with limited data, where training a network from scratch could lead to overfitting, transfer learning leverages generalized features from the larger dataset to solve similar problems [[16](#references)].
 In this study, various encoder weights, previously trained on the ImageNet 2012 dataset [[19](#references)], are employed.
 The ImageNet 2012 dataset is extensive, containing 1.2 million images across 1000 different classes [[19](#references)].
 These pretrained weights are sourced from [[17](#references),[18](#references)].